sallu-786/Multimodal_RAG/README.md

 # Installation

--Make sure you have python installed.
+- Make sure you have python installed.
 Then go to directory where you want to download the file in command prompt

-Create new virtual environment and activate.
+- Create new virtual environment and activate.
 To do so in windows cmd, use following commands

       python -m venv my_env
       my_env\Scripts\activate

--Download the Zip file and extract into desired folder or Clone the repository using following command
+- Download the Zip file and extract into desired folder or Clone the repository using following command

       git clone https://github.com/sallu-786/Multimodal_RAG.git